Efficient Grasp Planning and Execution with Multi-Fingered Hands by Surface Fitting: Simulation and Experiment

 The simulation was conducted on a desktop with 32GB RAM and 4.0GHz CPU.
-The grasps were computed by Matlab and visualized by V-REP. The BarrettHand BH8-282 was used to test the effectiveness of the algorithm.
+The grasps were computed by Matlab and visualized by V-REP. The BarrettHand BH8-282 and Shadow Hand were used to test the algorithm.

 The visualization of the MDISF iterations are shown in Fig.~\ref{fig:ISF_Animation}.
 MDISF considers both the collision avoidance and the surface fitting in each IPFO iteration.
 MDISF started from a random pose around the object (Fig.~\ref{fig:ISF_Animation}(a)) and optimized for palm pose and joint displacements to reduce the fitting error and penalize the collision (Fig.~\ref{fig:ISF_Animation}(b-h)).